 Now it's time to dig deep and use this information to ensure the content you're creating is helping your business grow.
 Start by understanding the goals mentioned above:

 Know Your Goals*

-When my team creates content for clients, we make sure it meets one of typically four goals we've helped determine for them.
+When our team creates content for clients, we make sure it meets one of typically four goals we've helped determine for them.
 These, goals, or marketing pillars, mirror the client's primary marketing objectives.
 For example, for Digitopia, our primary pillars are:

 I highly suggest determining your marketing goals before conducting an audit.
 Then you'll be able to see if the content you're creating is meeting these goals.

 Next, analyze which type of content worked best.